I love making Anthropologie inspired crafts. I used a heart pillow as my inspiration and made a Christmas pillow with

-I saw this heart pillow on Pinterest which was inspired by Anthropologie and I immediately knew I needed to make one.
+I saw this heart pillow by Anthropologie (which was priced at almost $200) and I immediately knew I needed to make one.
 But I wanted to make a Christmas pillow with ornaments, not hearts!

 I don’t know about you, but I’m a big fan of decorations that are festive, but not overwhelming.
 This pillow was a bit vintage and also a bit farmhouse.
 And what’s better than a holiday-inspired Christmas pillow with antique ornaments!

 So how did I make it easier?
 I used a pillow cover that I bought at a store instead of making them myself!

 The pillow covers came in a set of two and cost less than $10.00 each.
 You can use any ready-made pillow.
 Just make sure that it has a zipper before you buy it… this is key!
 The opening also needs to be pretty large.
 Like almost all the way across the entire end.
 (You will need access for sewing.)
 The pillow I purchased was a linen/burlap type fabric with a cute edging.

 Okay… let’s get onto it!